Yves-CHEN/DENTIST/README.md

 ...
 ```
 For each variant, the first column shows the rsID, followed by the DENTIST test statistic (follows a <img src="https://render.githubusercontent.com/render/math?math=\chi^2"> distribution with 1 degree of freedom under the null), and the corresponding <img src="https://render.githubusercontent.com/render/math?math=-log_{10}(p-value)">.
 The last column is an indicator of whether the variant is in strong LD (|r| > 0.99) with any other variants, 0 for none and 1 for at least one.

+The DENTIST.short.txt contains the rsIDs for variants that cannot pass DENTIST QC and are suggested for removal.

+The DENTIST.ignored.txt contains variants that are ignored through QC for reasons including 1) inconsistently found in summmary-data and PLINK files; 2) MAF threshold; 3) MAF difference threshold between MAFs from summary and reference data; 4) alleles do not match between summary and reference data.

+# Cautions
+* Do not perform cutoff on GWAS p-value.
+* Make sure HWE QC is performed before running DENTIST.
+* DENTIST will skip over low SNP density regions, any 2Mb-region with < 1000 SNPs.

 # Parameters